-Easy to Follow Checklist of Things to Do When a Person Dies and the Estate Needs to Be Probated
+Easy to Follow Checklist of Things to Start Doing When a Person Dies and the Estate Needs to Be Probated

 When someone dies, the announcement of his/her death often creates a “paralysis” among family members and close friends who then rally around those affected by the death.

-Seldom are their immediate thoughts directed towards what should be done to finalize the decedent’s affairs.
+Seldom are their immediate thoughts directed toward what should be done to finalize the decedent’s affairs.

 In case you’re involved in a situation I just described or anticipate the death of someone close to you soon, I have created a checklist to follow to get family members and estate representatives prepared and through the probate/estate administration process.

 This checklist is very general.
-It may not address all the details that have to be completed.
+It may not address all the details that have to be accomplished in your particular case but it’s a good start.
 If the process seems overwhelming, don’t panic, I’m here for you together with our paralegals and co-attorneys with decades of experience.
-We can handle all the details or just a few steps depending on your needs.
+We can handle all the details of the estate or just a few tasks depending on your needs.

 Click here to download and print my east to follow estate administration checklist: Checklist of Things to Do When a Person Dies